Cleg83/sew_crafty_project/README.md

 I kept it very simple, only showcasing the logo and providing buttons to navigate to the shop and events pages.

+## Delivery banner

+The delivery banner only appears on relevant pages (shop, product and basket) and will update dynamically based on how many items are in the basket.

 ## Shop

 There are so many great online shop layouts to take inspiration from but I wanted to keep it as sparse as possible while still including all the key info relating to a product (image, name & price).